 Barbara A. Hatcher has more than 20 years experience in corporate legal practice, with more than ten years in the battery manufacturing and distribution industry.
 In 2006 Ms. Hatcher was appointed Executive Vice President and General Counsel for Exide Technologies (OTCQB:XIDEQ), a global leader in stored electrical-energy solutions.
 From April 2004 to May 2006, she served as Deputy General Counsel and Assistant Secretary at Exide, globally managing mergers and acquisitions, intellectual property, business agreements, customer relations, advertising and product integrity matters.
 From September 2000 to April 2004, Ms. Hatcher served as Group Counsel to Exide's Transportation Business Group.
 She joined Exide Technologies in September, 2000, through its acquisition of GNB Technologies Inc., where she was Vice President and General Counsel.
 Ms. Hatcher also was employed as Assistant General Counsel of Burlington Industries, Inc. and by the Washington D.C. law firm of Squire, Sanders and Dempsey.
 She is a 1980 graduate of Wake Forest University School of Law, and a 1977 graduate of the University of New Hampshire with a Bachelor of Arts degree in Political Science and Journalism.

-Bruce A. Cole is Executive Vice President, Strategy and Business Development and President Asia Pacific at Exide Technologies (OTCQB:XIDEQ), a global leader in stored electrical-energy solutions, and is responsible for the operation and profitability of the organization.
-Mr. Cole brings a broad range of industry experience to his role; he has served Exide in a variety of capacities, most recently as President - Exide Americas leading Transportation Americas and Industial Energy Americas operating divisions.
-During his 20+ year career at Exide, Mr. Cole has cultivated a broad range of experience, which has been demonstrated by his increasing level of responsibilities.
-Since joining Exide in 1989, Cole also has served the Company as President - Transportation Americas, Vice President and General Manager of the Exide North American Recycling operation; Vice President, Marketing, Global Industrial Energy and Vice President, Manufacturing and Engineering in the Industrial Energy – Americas division.
+Bruce A. Cole is Executive Vice President, Strategy and Business Development; President, Industrial Americas, Recycling, and Research and Development; and President, Asia Pacific at Exide Technologies (OTCQB:XIDEQ), a global leader in stored electrical-energy solutions.
+Mr. Cole is responsible for the strategic oversight, operations, and profitability of the organization in each of these sectors.
+During his more than 20-year career at Exide, Mr. Cole has cultivated a broad range of experience and has served the Company in a variety of capacities, demonstrated by his increasing level of responsibilities.
+Most recently, he served as President, Exide Americas, leading both Transportation Americas and Industrial Energy Americas operating divisions.
+Since joining Exide in 1989, Cole also has served the Company as President, Transportation Americas; Vice President and General Manager of the Exide North American Recycling operation; Vice President, Marketing, Global Industrial Energy; and Vice President, Manufacturing and Engineering in the Industrial Energy Americas division.
 From 1985 to 1989, prior to joining Exide, he worked at Delco-Remy (formerly a Division of GMC) within the Delco Battery business unit in product development and engineering sectors.
 Mr. Cole holds a Bachelor's of Science degree in Chemical Engineering from Michigan State University as well as an Executive MBA from the University of Wisconsin, Milwaukee.

 Nicholas J. Iuanow is Senior Vice President - Corporate Development and Treasurer of Exide Technologies (OTCQB:XIDEQ), a global leader in stored electrical-energy solutions.
 Prior to joining Exide in 2003, Mr. Iuanow was Vice President - Corporate Development and Corporate Treasurer at Evans and Sutherland.
 Earlier, he held a number of positions of increasing responsibility at Cordant Technologies, a former Fortune 500 aerospace company, and its predecessor company, Morton Thiokol, where he served as Vice President and Corporate Treasurer, Assistant Treasurer, Senior Financial Analyst and Treasury Analyst.
 Mr. Iuanow holds a Bachelor's of Science from Boston College and an MBA from DePaul University.